Table of Contents

 ---|---|

-✔️ Highly affordable ✔️ Soothing and hydrating ✔️ Lightweight and quick-absorbing | ✖️ Leaves a slight white sheen |
+✔️ Excellent pore control ✔️ Soothing and hydrating ✔️ Lightweight and quick-absorbing | ✖️ May cause breakouts on first use |

-BEST WATER-BASED: BIORE UV AQUA RICH WATERY ESSENCE
+#9: BIORE UV AQUA RICH WATERY ESSENCE

 If you’re tired of traditional protectants, this water-based one may just be what you’re looking for.

-As its name implies, Biore’s UV Aqua Rich Watery Essence is a water-based sun lotion that has a transparent texture to it, allowing it to blend seamlessly with the skin.
-This drugstore sunscreen is lightweight and has a silky gel-serum look to it, almost feeling like jelly upon first touch and feeling like a splash of water upon application.
+This drugstore sunscreen is lightweight and has a silky gel-serum look to it, almost feeling like jelly upon the first touch and like a splash of water upon application.

 PROS AND CONS OF THE BIORE UV AQUA RICH WATERY ESSENCE